Can you believe it? You’re finally saying goodbye to your landlord and hello to your very first home!

 Without pre-approval for a loan, sellers have no assurance that you can actually buy the house and are unlikely to seriously consider your offer.

-By getting pre-approved for a mortgage, you send sellers the message that you’re interested and able to buy their home.
+By getting a mortgage pre-approval, you send sellers the message that you’re interested and able to buy their home.

 This puts you in a strong position when it comes to price negotiation.